slint-ui/slint/docs/builtin_elements.md

 # Builtin Enums

-The default value of each enum type is always the first value
+The default value of each enum type is always the first value.

 ## `TextHorizontalAlignment`